Skip to main content

 Care Guide

-Plant in full sun to partial shade with the root zone shaded or mulched.
-Site in fertile, moist but well-drained soil with a pH of 6.5–7.5.
-Plant with the top of the rootball 2–3 inches (5–8 cm) below soil level to encourage basal bud regeneration in case of wilt.
-Space 4–6 feet (1.2–1.8 m) from other climbers.
-Provide a sturdy support — trellis, obelisk, or established shrub.
-Water regularly — 1 inch (2.5 cm) per week during the growing season.
-Feed with a balanced fertiliser in spring as buds break and again after the first flush of bloom.
-Mulch the root zone with 2–3 inches (5–8 cm) of organic material to keep roots cool.
+Sited in full sun to partial shade with the root zone shaded or mulched.
+Fertile moist but well-drained soil at pH 6.5-7.5.
+Planted with the top of the rootball 2-3 inches (5-8 cm) below soil level to encourage basal bud regeneration in case of wilt.
+Spaced 4-6 feet (1.2-1.8 m) from other climbers.
+A sturdy support is required: trellis, obelisk, or established shrub.
+Watered regularly at 1 inch (2.5 cm) per week during the growing season.
+Fed with a balanced fertilizer in spring as buds break and again after the first flush of bloom.
+Mulched with 2-3 inches (5-8 cm) of organic material to keep roots cool.

 Pruning

 Pruning Group 2 (light prune).
-In late winter (February), remove dead and weak stems only.
-Do NOT hard-prune — the primary spring bloom occurs on the previous year's wood.
-After the first flush of flowers in June, lightly trim flowered shoots back to a strong pair of buds to encourage a second flush on new growth.
-If clematis wilt strikes, cut all affected stems to ground level — the plant may regenerate from the deeply planted base.
+In late winter (February), dead and weak stems are removed only.
+Hard pruning is avoided since the primary spring bloom occurs on the previous year's wood.
+After the first flush of flowers in June, flowered shoots are lightly trimmed back to a strong pair of buds to encourage a second flush on new growth.
+If clematis wilt strikes, all affected stems are cut to ground level; the plant may regenerate from the deeply planted base.

 Pruning Schedule